 7. What is the grading scale, and when do I get my grades?

-Grades are on the traditional A-F scale, except for Use of Self and the Practicum which are Pass/Fail.
+Grades are on the traditional A-F scale, except for the Practicum which is Pass/Fail.
 You must maintain a 3.0 (B) average to be in good standing for continuation in the program and eventual graduation.

 Our faculty submit grades electronically upon completion of evaluating the final assignment.
 Usually this assignment is due two weeks after the last scheduled class.
-Thus, you will usually receive the grade a month or six weeks after the last class meeting.
+Thus, you will usually receive the grade a month after the last class meeting.

 8. How am I billed?

 The University's Office of Student Accounts generates the tuition invoices for our program.
 You (or your sponsor) pay for each course by the first day that class meets.
 We regret that the University does not accept credit cards for bill payment.